 “Saying yes to the best means focusing and streamlining your time, energy and efforts on what matters most at the time.” – Crystal Paine, Say Goodbye To Survival Mode

 “Saying yes all the time won’t make me Wonder Woman.
 It will make me a worn-out woman.” – Lysa Terkeurst, The Best Yes

 Learn to say no without feeling guilty.

-After saying no to the event invitation I patted myself on the back because I was so proud of myself.
+After saying no to the event invitation that I shared above I patted myself on the back because I was so proud of myself.

 But shortly afterwards I started to feel guilty and self-doubt crowded my mind.